dannynoonan/transcript-playground/README.md

 This [FastAPI-RDBMS integration](https://fastapi.tiangolo.com/tutorial/sql-databases/) walk-thru covers Postgres as a general example of RDBMS, and this [Tortoise quickstart](https://tortoise.github.io/getting_started.html) and [FastAPI-TortoiseORM integration tutorial](https://medium.com/@talhakhalid101/python-tortoise-orm-integration-with-fastapi-c3751d248ce1) will get you up to speed on how Postgres and Tortoise ORM are set up and used in the project.
 Similar to the Elasticsearch setup, user/password credentials need to be added to `.env`.

-## Option 1: Run app piece-meal via command-line docker and/or local installs
+## Option 1: Run app piece-meal via command-line docker and/or local install

-If you've got Elasticsearch and Postgres running independently and configured in `.env`, then run `transcript-playground` can be started locally using `venv` and `uvicorn`:
+If you've got Elasticsearch and Postgres running independently and configured in `.env`, then `transcript-playground` can be started locally using `venv` and `uvicorn`:
 ```
 python -m venv venv
 source venv/bin/activate